ankurk91/wp-google-analytics/readme.txt

 * Make sure you have entered a valid tracking ID.
 * Check if tracking is not disabled for current logged in user.
 * Try to flush/delete your site cache.
-* Try switching to the default WordPress theme.
+* Try re-installing the plugin.

 = Changes does not reflect after saving settings ? =